dudleycarr/nsqjs/README.md

 * `finish()` <br/>
   Finish the message as successful.
 * `requeue(delay=null, backoff=true)`
-  The delay is in seconds.
+  The delay is in milliseconds.
 This is how long nsqd will hold on the message before attempting it again.
 The backoff parameter indicates that we should treat this as an error within this process and we need to backoff to recover.
 * `touch()` <br/>